Project detail and samples

 “When I log in, I freak out so much… so I just go to the top where it’s safe.
 Only three buttons.” - user research participant

 User research validated my assessment the platform is too “busy” (especially the Dashboard)—too many features and overwhelming pages, some unintuitive navigation.
 Below is the Home/ Dashboard page BEFORE redesign.
 Note the boxy visual layout, no clear calls to action, overwhelming amount of content, and the global impact stats for repair (emissions and waste prevented) lost at the bottom.
 There is also an inconsistent global navigation schema that makes it difficult to find the repair data (Fixometer), and generally get around the site.
 Moreover, most of the page content didn't speak to the most compelling and top-of-mind concerns or interests when members logged in.
+View the revised design (with visual treatment applied by agency) here.

 Key design improvements (This version shows the version for a host who hasn't set up any events):